 |CHRISTOPHE SIMON/AFP via Getty Images|

 The diamond Cartier tiara that Alia wore was given to her by the king.
 It’s reminiscent of a fringe tiara, but really the design is quite abstract and very modern, more linear than floral.
 (The Jordanian royals seem to favor this kind of contemporary design; Queen Noor also has a tiara that is similar to this one.)
 The tiara is also intriguing in that it has an exceptionally tall base, requiring serious tiara hair.

 Alia’s only daughter, Princess Haya, inherited her mother’s tiara.
-(Here's a portrait of her wearing the sparkler.)
+(Here’s a 2017 portrait from Majesty Magazine which shows her wearing the tiara.)
 The Jordanian royal family doesn’t have a crown jewel collection, and all of their jewels are apparently personal property, generally handed down from mother to daughter rather than retained for the use of future queens.

 However, this tiara has been worn several times by a subsequent queen consort.
-Haya, who is now married to the Sheikh of Dubai, loaned the tiara on various occasions to her sister-in-law, Queen Rania, shortly after she became queen.
-Rania even wore the tiara at her husband's coronation in 1999, linking Alia’s heirloom tiara with the next generation of Jordanian royals.
-Rania's jewel collection has since grown to include other sparklers, but the images from the coronation provide a lovely connection between the country's past and its future.
+Princess Haya loaned the tiara on various occasions to her sister-in-law, Queen Rania, shortly after she became queen.
+Rania even wore the tiara for her husband’s coronation in June 1999, linking Alia’s heirloom tiara with the next generation of Jordanian royals.
+Rania’s jewel collection has since grown to include other sparklers, but the tiara’s appearance at the coronation provided a lovely connection between the country’s past and its future.